mattbalmer/mb-di/README.md

 # MbDi

-Super-lightweight dependency injection system for JavaScript
+Super-lightweight DI system for JavaScript.

-## Description

 Allows for injection of variables from a source object into functions based on the parameter names.